gabrielwong1991/newworld_no_afk/README.md

-A very simple script to avoid getting kick out of server for AFK \n Very useful at the moment when queue times to server is high
+A very simple script to avoid getting kick out of server for AFK

+Very useful at the moment when queue times to server is high

 To use this script you will need python with administrator access